Skip to main content

 }

-CDN is what makes streaming work at scale.
-Without a CDN, a viewer in Sydney watching a video hosted in Virginia would wait 200+ milliseconds per chunk.
-With CloudFront or Fastly, the video chunks are cached at edge servers near the viewer — reducing latency to 20-40ms.
-CloudFront has 450+ edge locations globally.
-For a platform with 90% of viewers in one country, a single-region CDN works.
-For a global audience, multi-CDN (CloudFront + Fastly) with automatic failover is the standard.
+The CDN is what lets streaming actually work at scale.
+Skip it and a viewer in Sydney pulling a video hosted in Virginia waits 200+ milliseconds for every chunk.
+Painful.
+With CloudFront or Fastly, those chunks sit cached on edge servers near the viewer, and latency drops to 20-40ms.
+CloudFront alone runs 450+ edge locations worldwide.
+If 90% of your audience lives in one country, a single-region CDN is fine.
+Go global and you'll want multi-CDN (CloudFront plus Fastly) with automatic failover, which is just the standard play at that point.

 CDN ProviderEdge LocationsCost per GBBest For